How To Make ATM Deposits to Your Bank Account

 But while ATMs remain popular for withdrawals, people might forget that many of these machines also accept deposits.
 For those that do allow deposits, the transactions can usually be completed in a few minutes or less.
 Read below to find out how to navigate ATMs, whether you’re depositing cash or a check.

 If you’re accustomed to making bank deposits inside physical branches but none are open, your only option for a cash deposit is an ATM.
 For cash deposits, different ATMs have different ways of accepting cash, but the process usually involves putting the money directly into a designated slot.

-- Insert your debit card when prompted.
+- Insert your debit card and PIN.

 - After the ATM has received the money, it will ask if you’d like a receipt.

 As long as cash deposits at the ATM are made before the ATM cutoff time, the money should be available immediately, even though industry regulations might not require availability until the next business day.
 Check with your bank to find out how soon you can access the funds.

 One thing you should be aware of is that the Bank Secrecy Act requires paperwork for cash deposits that exceed $10,000.
 So while maximum deposit amounts might vary by bank, ATMs cannot legally accept more than that amount in cash.